ghugo83/tkLayout/geometries/CMS_Phase2/readme.txt

 OT616_IT616.cfg                      OT Version 6.1.6
                                      Based from Inner Tracker version 6.1.5.
                                      TFPX: Tested shift in Z of +25 mm on all double-disks.

+OT616_IT630.cfg                      OT Version 6.1.6
+                                     Based from Inner Tracker version 6.1.5.
+                                     NOT IMPLEMENTED YET!!
+Waiting to see if the design is feasible first.
+                                     Cut Inner Tracker in 2 halves, which are shifted in Z. This allows to have no increase in TBPX-TFPX gap, while making the TFPX installation possible (dees end up at slightly different Z).
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>